Diversity and Inclusion

 Catlin Gabel Director of Inclusion and Outreach

 An experienced educator and inclusivity practitioner, Jasmine Love has devoted her career to fostering communities in which all children can pursue educational excellence.
 She joined the Catlin Gabel community in the summer of 2015.

 Catlin Gabel is committed to and values community-wide diversity and inclusion.
-Our community's diversity spans racial, religious, national, ethnic, socio-economic, gender, gender identity, sexual orientation, family structure, geographic, language and other differences.
-We draw families from all parts of the greater metro area who travel to Catlin Gabel by car, school bus, carpools, mass transit, bicycle, and on foot.
-We value the diversity of our students, families, faculty, and staff, and believe it is essential to student success as students learn best in an atmosphere of multicultural respect.
+Our community values all kinds of diversity, including all races, religions, genders, sexual orientations, ages, languages, abilities and more.
+Our community members come from a variety of neighborhoods and countries of origin, and our families make up a variety of family structures and hold a variety of political beliefs.
+We draw families from all parts of the greater Portland metro area and they travel to Catlin Gabel by car, school bus, carpool, mass transit, bicycle, and on foot.
+We value the diversity of our students, families, faculty, and staff, and believe that this type of diversity is essential to student success as students learn best in an atmosphere where multiple perspectives are upheld.

 Student leaders play a central role in creating inclusive community at Catlin Gabel and are considered the leaders in these efforts.
 Clubs and activities provide a structure for student leaders to share ideas with peers and to coordinate endeavors.

-Catlin Gabel Upper School and Middle School students who participate in the clubs listed above, share their time and insights with Beginning and Lower School students and act as role models.
-Students are also welcome to create new clubs as the need arises.
+Catlin Gabel Upper and Middle School students who participate in the clubs and activities listed above share their time and insights with the younger members of our community.